Jeffrey S. Lehman: NYU Shanghai founding vice chancellor

 In April 2012, it was announced that Lehman would be steering the new institution jointly with Yu Lizhong, former president of New York University's local partner, East China Normal University.
 "Yu will be the chancellor and will play a major role in government relations. ...
 Lehman, as vice chancellor, will have free rein in academic affairs.
 The first students will arrive in fall 2013, the majority of them from China."
 In the time from summer, 2012 until opening, Lehman is dividing his time between New York and Shanghai.

-In November 2019, Lehman was charged by a faculty member with discrimination for failing to provide a safe and accessible environment.
-Restrooms at NYU Shanghai labeled as being for people with disabilities do not have basic accessibility features such as accessible flush handles.
-The charge is currently pending investigation by the EEOC.

 Other professional activities

 From 2007 to 2011, Lehman chaired the board of Internet2, an advanced not-for-profit U.S. networking consortium led by members from the research and education communities, industry, and government.

-Lehman was an independent director of Infosys, Limited, a NASDAQ listed technology company headquartered in Bangalore, India.
-He attracted attention in India in his role as chair of the nominations committee that recommended the successor to the company’s founder N. R. Narayana Murthy, who had been appointed to the Cornell Board of Trustees during Lehman's tenure as President.
-He also served as chair of the board of the company’s American subsidiary, Infosys Public Services.
-Lehman abruptly resigned from Infosys in August 2017 following a whistleblower complaint into the company's conduct, including charges of nepotistic dealings by Lehman himself, mirroring his sudden resignation from Cornell years earlier.
+From 2006 to 2017, Lehman was an independent director of Infosys, Limited, a NASDAQ listed technology company headquartered in Bangalore, India.

+During 2020 and 2021, Lehman chaired the board of the American Chamber of Commerce in Shanghai.